Red Cliffs Utah Temple: Site

 A rendering of the temple was released in April 2020, with a plan to make interior renderings public at a later date.
-The temple has an area of about 96277 sqft, and sits on a site of 15.12 acres.
+The temple has an area of about 96277 sqft, and is on a site of 15.12 acres.
 The temple was built on a sunken field in a swamp, amid sandstone buttes and mesas.
 Due to a high water table, the foundation used would be unable to support the temple, so workers moved more than 30,000 cubic yards of red dirt from the foundation of the St. George Temple to stabilize the foundation of the Red Cliffs Temple.
 Garden elements on site include palm trees, along with green, yellow, and purple bushes.
 Waterfalls and three reflecting pools are on the temple's north side.